Legacy

 England

-The English, but not the Queen's Park and therefore the Glasgow response to the above was first to carry on regardless, then to copy and then to try to undermine.
-It did none very well.
-And meantime the working-class passion for the game would spread across the border into North- and Middle-England, making inevitable the anathema of the London game at least, that is professionalism, with again Scots at the forefront both off- and on-the-field.
-And whilst the driver for the former might have been Perthshire in origin, that for the latter was initially Ayrshire ad Edinburgh but resulted latterly in the five seasons from 1888 the pillaging of the Vale of Leven and Renton clubs, with more still from Dumbarton, about a hundred players in all, mostly going South.
+The English, but not the Queen's Park and therefore Glasgow's, response to the above was first to carry on regardless, then to copy and finally to try to undermine.
+It did none well.
+In particular the Lane Jackson Corinthian initiative failed and badly.
+And meantime the Scottish all-class passion for the game would spread across the border to the working-classes of North- and Middle-England, making inevitable the anathema of the London game at least, that is professionalism, with again Scots at the forefront both off- and on-the-field.
+And whilst the driver for the former might have been Perthshire in origin, that for the latter was initially Ayrshire and Edinburgh but resulted latterly in the five seasons from 1888 the pillaging of the Dunbartonshire's Vale of Leven, The Vale and Renton clubs, with more still from Dumbarton, about a hundred players in all, mostly going South.

 Global

 Nor would influence both within and outwith Scotland end in the 1890s.
 Johnny Madden, Scottish international, took his coaching expertise, the first to do so, from Dumbarton to Prague never to return and is lauded there still.
-One of World greatest footballers of the second half of the 1920s was Renton-boy.
-The statistically most successful Scotland manager of the last century was Alexandria-born, his grandfather both a Vale of Leven and Renton player.
+One of World greatest footballers of the second half of the 1920s was Renton-boy, Alex Jackson.
+The statistically most successful Scotland manager of the last century was Ian McColl, Alexandria-born, his grandfather, Will, both a Vale of Leven and Renton player.

 But the Vale of Leven's greatest footballing legacy has been not the players but the style of play that evolved there over a decade and half and has become the modern game.
-Defence might have been invented there.
-Effective defence certainly was, as too was effectively mid-field linkage.
+Defence might have been invented there in 1872.
+Effective defence certainly was, as too in 1888 was effectively mid-field linkage.
 Wide full-backs and therefore wing-backs were probably a result as earlier had been forward pairings and therefore inside forwards.
-The World's understanding of 4-4-2, 3-4-3, even 5-4-1 depends on the 2-2-3-3 and then 2-2-1-2-3 that took shape on
+The World's understanding of 4-4-2, 3-4-3, even 5-4-1 depends on the 2-2-3-3 and then 2-2-1-2-3 that took shape on Vale of Leven field and in Vale of Leven minds.

 Information icon